 - a) A rotating boom that moves the microphone(s) along five coaxial circular paths on the imaginary hemisphere.
-This microphone arrangement is shown in annex A. The traversing period should be at least 30 s.
-Longer periods may be suitable to reduce background noise of the drive mechanism. - b) A fixed microphone array as shown in annex A with the equipment under test mounted on a rotating turntable. - c) A fixed microphone array in accordance with annex B of ECMA-74 with a fixed position for the equipment under test.
-The microphone array for equipment emitting discrete tones shall be used.
+This microphone arrangement is shown in Annex A. The traversing period should be at least 30 s.
+Longer periods may be suitable to reduce background noise of the drive mechanism. - b) A fixed microphone array as shown in Annex A with the equipment under test mounted on a rotating turntable. - c) A fixed microphone array in accordance with B.1 of ECMA-74 with a fixed position for the equipment under test.